Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Why should you test your software?

 - Improve software reliability and reproducibility.
-- Make sure that unrelated changes (bugfixes, new features) do not affect other parts of software.
+- Make sure that changes (bugfixes, new features) do not affect other parts of software.
 - Generally all software is better off being tested regularly.
 Possible exceptions are very small codes with single users.
 - Ensure that a distributed version of a software actually works.